 One metric that can be used to compare the growth of the SW-620 cells in vitro on the amniotic membrane to in vitro 2D flask cultures and in vivo tumor growth is the population doubling rate.
 The doubling rate is most accurate when measured before the culture reaches high levels of saturation.
 This is done to limit the amount of impact that cell crowding has on the proliferation rate.
-Using the images taken through the light microscope of the amniotic membrane, the population doubling rate can be estimated.
-For the in vitro amniotic membrane culture, the population doubling rate was approximately measured to be between 1 and 2 days (30 hours).
-Using Appendix 17 (2D culture growth of SW-620 cells) and literature cultures, the population doubling rate for 2D flask culture is 26 hours [30].
+Using the DNA assay results and images taken through the light microscope of the amniotic membrane, the population doubling rate can be estimated.
+For the in vitro amniotic membrane culture, the population doubling rate was approximately measured to be between 1 and 2 days (30 hours, Figure 9).
+Using Appendix 14 (2D culture growth of SW-620 cells) and literature cultures, the population doubling rate for 2D flask culture is 26 hours [30].
 A study growing SW-620 tumors in Rowett athymic rats determined that the doubling rate in vivo was 5.5 days [31].
 The value for the in vitro membrane study falls in between the physiological doubling rate than 2D flask doubling rate.
 This could suggest that culturing cells on the thin amniotic membrane results in a semi-3D environment, but more experiments are required to strengthen the validity of this observation as discussed in the future aims section.

 Conclusion

 SW-620 cancer cells were able to be seeded and proliferate onto the decellularized human amniotic membrane in in vitro culture studies.
-The cancer cells were able to form a confluent monolayer on the surface of the amniotic membrane.
+The cancer cells were able to form a nearly confluent monolayer on the surface of the amniotic membrane.
 SW-620 cells seeded on the amniotic membrane had a population doubling rate in between the doubling rate of an in vivo rat tumor model than the 2D flask culture.
 There are still unanswered questions regarding this study, including cell penetration and gene expression as well as improving the three dimensionality of the amniotic membrane.
 Cell penetration can be quantified through histology, gene expression can be determined and compared to in vivo conditions using PCR and the three dimensionality can be improved by layering the membrane and seeding cells between the layers.
 Though these questions need to be addressed further, the preliminary results regarding the monolayer growth of the SW-620 cells on the decellularized amniotic membrane were promising.

 Future Aims